BrandonXZ/Rust_Crash_Course/Learner_README.md

 > - Save the file.
 > - Open a new terminal window in the ide or command prompt and navigate to the active directory you cloned this git repo into.
 > - Type "cargo run", and press enter.
-> - The commented out section should introduce the concept with the title namesake and at the end of the file point you to the next concept to learn.
+> - The commented out section should introduce the concept with the title namesake and at the end of the file point you to the next concept to learn.<br>
 > <i>Good Luck!!</i>